awsdocs/amazon-ec2-user-guide/doc_source/replacing-lost-key-pair.md

 ## Step 4: Launch a temporary instance<a name="step-4-launch-temp-instance"></a>

 Choose **Launch instances**, and then use the launch wizard to launch a *temporary* instance with the following options:
 + On the **Choose an AMI** page, select the same AMI that you used to launch the original instance\.
 If this AMI is unavailable, you can create an AMI that you can use from the stopped instance\.
-For more information, see [Creating an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md)\.
+For more information, see [Create an Amazon EBS\-backed Linux AMI](creating-an-ami-ebs.md)\.
 + On the **Choose an Instance Type** page, leave the default instance type that the wizard selects for you\.
 + On the **Configure Instance Details** page, specify the same Availability Zone as the original instance\.
 If you're launching an instance in a VPC, select a subnet in this Availability Zone\.
 + On the **Add Tags** page, add the tag `Name=Temporary` to the instance to indicate that this is a temporary instance\.